-Nathan Daems is a Brussels based musician who is proficient in the nuances of jazz and simultaneously grasps the essence of several oriental genres.
+Nathan Daems is a Brussels based musician who is proficient in the nuances of jazz and has knowledge and experience in several “oriental” genres.
 He is driven by the longing to dive into the emotional depth of Balkan music, middle eastern & Indian music.
 Today he excels in combining esoteric oriental vocabulary & melancholy with the improvisational earthbound power of afro grooves and jazz.

 Composition for bands & sound tracks, band leader & side man, studio work.

-Knowledge of repertoire and/or improvisation skills in the following genres: Jazz, several Balkan (& Turkish) gipsy styles, Classical Turkish music, North Indian classical music, Greek Rembetiko, reggae-dub-ska, Ethio-jazz, afro funk, Brazilian & West African voodoo rhythms, Jazz Manouche, hints of maloya (Réunion Island) and Arabic & Kurdish music.
+Knowledge of repertoire and/or improvisation skills in the following genres: Jazz, several Balkan (& Turkish) gipsy styles, classical Turkish music, North Indian classical music, Greek Rembetiko, reggae-dub-ska, Ethio-jazz, afrobeat, Brazilian & West African voodoo rhythms, Jazz Manouche, maloya (from Réunion Island), rock and hints of Arabic & Kurdish music.